arpitfs/hld-lld/hld/messaging.md

 ## Messaging Design

-The messaging design is below with basic functionality like send message, message status.
+The messaging design is below with basic functionality like

+- Send message
+- Message status.

 ![messaging](../assets/messaging.png)